Hairstylists today are channeling their inner seamstresses with a needle and thread!

 The process can even be used to tie up small sections of hair, like bangs.

-Removing a sewn-in style is just as easy.
+Removing a sewn-in style takes minutes.
 Snip the thread in a few places, being careful not to cut the hair, and unravel the thread from the hair by pulling it out.

 "I really think the sewing up thing is such a cool modern approach to putting hair up.
 You get a softer, cooler look which is more wearable and you have an element of difference to it so it creates a bit of a buzz which everyone wants to be a part of something cool," David says.